-MC Dentistry Limited is part of Mydentist, a group dental provider.
+B Dental is part of Bupa Dental Care, a group dental provider.

-The practice is in the London Borough of Haringey and provides NHS and private dental care treatment for adults and children.
+The practice is in the London Borough of Islington and provides private dental care treatment for adults and children.

-There is no step free access to the practice.
-There are arrangements for people who use wheelchairs and those with pushchairs to access services at one of the group's nearby practices.
+There is step free access to the practice via a portable ramp for people who use wheelchairs and those with pushchairs.
+Car parking spaces, including dedicated parking for disabled people, are available at the practice.
 Public transport services are located close to the practice.
-The practice has made reasonable adjustments to support patients with non-mobility related access requirements.
+The practice has made reasonable adjustments to support patients with access requirements.

-The dental team includes 3 dentists, 1 dental hygienist, 3 qualified dental nurses, and 1 trainee dental nurse.
-The clinical team is supported by a practice manager and a receptionist.
-The practice has 5 treatment rooms.
+The dental team includes 10 dentists, 2 dental hygienists, 2 dental therapists, and 10 dental nurses.
+The clinical team is supported by 3 receptionists, a treatment coordinator and a practice manager.

+The practice has 4 treatment rooms.

-During the inspection we spoke with 2 dentists, the dental hygienist, 1 dental nurse, the trainee dental nurse, and the practice manager.
-We also spoke with one of the organisation's lead regulatory officers.
+During the inspection we spoke with 2 dentists, 2 dental nurses, 1 dental hygienist and the practice manager.
+We also spoke with the regional manager for central London locations.